bvincent1/resume-xyz/application_manager/application_manager/templates/csl.md

 {{ job_description }}
 """

-generate a comma separated list of keywords
+generate ONLY a COMMA SEPARATED LIST of it's keywords